All UAD-2 cards are compatible with PCIe-equipped Mac and PC towers, and select PCIe and Thunderbolt expansion chassis.

 In the world of dance music, few have amassed as stellar a resume as Armin van Buuren.
-Here, he details how UAD plug-ins help him to entrance audiences night after night.
+Here, he details how UAD plug-ins help him to entrance audiences.
 Read More

 Jacquire King (Of Monsters and Men, Norah Jones, Modest Mouse) shows how he used the Apollo interface and UAD plug-ins to track Robert Ellis' band on a live rendition of the track, "Good Intentions."… Read More